elkorn/afronski.github.io/_drafts/with-great-power-comes-great-responsibility.md

 }
 {% endhighlight %}

-*`Try`* is an analogue for the `try...catch` block.
+*`Try`* is an analog for the `try...catch` block.
 Instead of having an exception thrown and having to deal with it immediately in the same thread, it disconnects the error handling and recovery.

 ## `Option[T]`